 Ms. Li Yan Wing, Rita has been appointed as the Company's company secretary.
-Ms. Li is an executive director of Corporate and Trust Administration Services of Tricor Services Limited, a global professional services provider specializing in integrated business, corporate and investor services.
+Ms. Li is an executive director, team leader of Trust Relationship Management of Tricor Services Limited, a global professional services provider specializing in integrated business, corporate and investor services.